J-CF-Leung/Study_Vault/Physics/Condensed matter physics/Theories of Quantum Matter.md

 - There is _one state_ per _flux quantum_ $h/e$

-- A _different confining potential_ will change the _droplet shape_
+- A _different confining potential_ will change the _droplet shape_, but still with _constant density_

 ## Laughlin wavefunction
 - A _generalised Laughlin wavefunction_: